stefanlazarevic/isomorphic-react-boilerplate/README.md

 1. Make building React application much faster and prevent common mistakes.

 - Use React with static type checker.
-(Typescript or Flow)
+(Typescript or **Flow**) ✔
 - Use code linter to keep code maintainable and consistent.
 (TSLint or ESLint)
-- Use .editorconfig so everyone in the team can write code using the same style.
+- Use .editorconfig so everyone in the team can write code using the same style. ✔
 - Use .env to store all environment variables.
 - Use Nodemon in development environment to watch all server related files. ✔
 - Use Webpack watch and support for Hot Module Replacement.
 [HMR]

 2. Give users only what they asked for.

 - Use React Router with dynamic page import. ✔
 - Use page loading component to prevent blank page while loading script chunk.